brettmariani923/OpenWeatherMapAPI/README.md

     _client = client;
 }

     HttpClient is used to send HTTP requests to web APIs.

-We're injecting an instance of HttpClient via the constructor so it can be reused throughout the class.

-This follows best practices for dependency injection and promotes testability and reusability.
+    By injecting it through the constructor, we promote dependency injection, enabling reusability and easier testing.

-Making the API Call – GetWeatherAsync()
+🌐 Making the API Call – GetWeatherAsync()

-We define an asynchronous method that fetches and formats the weather data:
+We define an asynchronous method to fetch and format weather data:

 public async Task<string> GetWeatherAsync()

-Within this method:
 1. Define the API URL

 var weatherURL = $"https://api.openweathermap.org/data/2.5/weather?q=Gurnee,US&units=imperial&appid=...";

-This constructs the full API URL to fetch weather data for Gurnee, IL in Fahrenheit.
+    This builds the API endpoint to retrieve weather data for Gurnee, IL using Fahrenheit.

-The API key is stored as a class-level constant (you should move it to a config file or environment variable for production).
+    ⚠️ In production, the API key should be stored in configuration, not hardcoded.

-2. Make the Request
+2. Make the HTTP Request

 var response = await _client.GetAsync(weatherURL);
 response.EnsureSuccessStatusCode();

-await _client.GetAsync(...) sends an HTTP GET request asynchronously and waits for a response.
+    GetAsync() sends the GET request asynchronously.

-EnsureSuccessStatusCode() throws an exception if the response indicates a failure (e.g. 404 or 500).
+    EnsureSuccessStatusCode() throws an exception if the response status code isn't successful (e.g., 404 or 500).

 3. Parse the JSON Response

 var jsonString = await response.Content.ReadAsStringAsync();
 var data = JObject.Parse(jsonString);

-We read the body of the response and parse it using JObject from the Newtonsoft.Json package.
+    The JSON response is parsed into a JObject for easy traversal using the Newtonsoft.Json package.

-This gives us structured access to the weather data.

-Extracting and Formatting Data
+🧾 Extracting and Formatting the Weather Data

-We then extract key fields from the parsed JSON object:
+We extract relevant fields safely from the parsed JSON:

 string city = data["name"]?.ToString() ??
 "Unknown";
 string description = data["weather"]?[0]?["description"]?.ToString() ??
 "N/A";